redis/redis-doc/commands/xreadgroup.md

 Without consumer groups, just using `XREAD`, all the clients are served with all the entries arriving in a stream.
 Instead using consumer groups with `XREADGROUP`, it is possible to create groups of clients that consume different parts of the messages arriving in a given stream.
 If, for instance, the stream gets the new entries A, B, and C and there are two consumers reading via a consumer group, one client will get, for instance, the messages A and C, and the other the message B, and so forth.

-Within a consumer group, a given consumer (that is, just a client consuming messages from the stream), has to identify with an unique *consumer name*.
+Within a consumer group, a given consumer (that is, just a client consuming messages from the stream), has to identify with a unique *consumer name*.
 Which is just a string.

 One of the guarantees of consumer groups is that a given consumer can only see the history of messages that were delivered to it, so a message has just a single owner.
 However there is a special feature called *message claiming* that allows other consumers to claim messages in case there is a non recoverable failure of some consumer.
 In order to implement such semantics, consumer groups require explicit acknowledgment of the messages successfully processed by the consumer, via the `XACK` command.
 This is needed because the stream will track, for each consumer group, who is processing what message.